ghgoodreau/ghgoodreau.github.io/about.md

 - I am an avid international backpacker.
 - I still want to be an astronaut.
 - I love [video games](https://en.wikipedia.org/wiki/The_Elder_Scrolls_IV:_Oblivion).
-- I drink two cups of coffee a day, but I'm trying to cut back.
+- I was eliminated in the final round of an elementary school spelling bee because I misspelled buffet.
+I still think about it.

 Some technologies I have been working with: